jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 ![](./images/search.png)

-## BPEL to microservices
+### BPEL to microservices

-Taking into source a BPEL flow like the one below, how do you migrate to a microservices, may be event-driven?
+Taking into source a BPEL flow like the one below, how do you migrate this application logic to a microservice architecture, may be event-driven?

 ![](./diagrams/bpel-1.drawio.png)

 * Input can come from HTTP SOAP requests or messages in queue
 * Green components are Service Component Architecture services
-* Customer validation, and persistence can be retried multiple times
+* Customers validation, and persistence can be retried multiple times
-* With BPEL engine state transfer will be persisted to process server database.
+* With BPEL engine state transfer will be persisted to the process server database.
 * The big white rectangle represents an orchestrator
-* Acknowledgement service is to send the customer a message, so we do not want to send duplicate message
+* Acknowledgement service is to send the customer a message, so we do not want to send duplicate messages
 * B2B call is idempotent
 * Generate a unique id as part of the response: tx_id
 * Exception is about business exception so will be defined inside of any business service.
-* Exception management may trigger human activities to clean the data, gather more information
+* Exception management may trigger human activities to clean the data, gather more information.
 * Compensation flow: if persistence fails, we want to roll back the exception message persistence and restarts from the point before the parallel processing.
 There are points in the process where we can restart a process, but they are points where the only solution is to cancel the full case.